 Bonding is a process by which resin material that is color-matched to your teeth is used to correct imperfections in the tooth.
 The material itself is the same as what is used for the veneers mentioned above, and then it is placed under a special light that is used to cure the adhesive.

-Also as mentioned above, the material is pliant and spreadable, allowing our dentists to smooth it into place where necessary.
-If done correctly, it will blend into the natural surface of the tooth, rendering it virtually invisible.
+Also, as mentioned above, the material is pliant and spreadable, allowing our dentists to smooth it into place where necessary.
+If done correctly, it will blend into the tooth’s natural surface, rendering it virtually invisible.
 The main difference between this process and the composite resin veneers is that the veneer will cover the entire surface of your tooth.

 When is Bonding Used?

-The list here is very similar to the list for veneers, it might be easiest to think of bonding as the step before composite veneers.
-In other words, if you don’t have enough issues to warrant getting a full set of veneers, then you can use bonding to accomplish many of the same things on a smaller scale, such as:
+The list here is very similar to the list for veneers; it might be easiest to think of bonding as the step before composite veneers.
+In other words, if you don’t have enough issues to warrant getting a complete set of veneers, then you can use bonding to accomplish many of the same things on a smaller scale, such as:

 Of course, every case is unique.
-But in general, bonding is a very useful tool to correct minor issues, but may not be practical for some patients.
+Generally, bonding is a valuable tool to correct minor issues, but it may not be practical for some patients.
 Veneers are not only more durable but much easier to care for.

 Crowns